 Students may directly initiate formal grievance procedures, whether or not they go through an informal channel first, by filing a written grievance.
 If a sexual harassment charge is being made against a member of the faculty or staff, the grievance should be filed with a Sexual Harassment Information Liaison at 3-3145.
 If the alleged offender is a student, the grievance is filed with the Office of Student Life at 3-3145 or with the Administrator on Call at 3-4111.

-If the investigation leads to a finding that a violation has occurred, sanctions will be imposed by the Office of the Provost when the offender is a faculty member, by a Senior Officer in the case of a staff person, or by the Office of Campus Life and Student Services in the case of students.
+If the investigation leads to a finding that a violation has occurred, sanctions will be imposed by the Office of the Provost when the offender is a faculty member, by a Senior Officer in the case of a staff person, or by the Office of Campus Life and Student Services in the case of a student.
 Sanctions may range from written reprimands to separation from the University.

 Student Disability Grievance/Appeal Procedure

 Students in the medical school have the right to file grievances/appeals alleging that they are being subjected to prohibited discriminatory treatment in a program or activity of the University based on their disability status.
-The grievance procedure is:
+The grievance procedure is as follows:

-- The student who believes he or she has been discriminated against based on the student's disability status should first discuss the problem with the person or department in question.
-Equitable resolution of the matter between the parties should be sought through this discussion.
-At the request of either party, the supervisor or department head under whose jurisdiction the matter may fall should participate in these discussions.
+The student who believes he/she has been discriminated against should first discuss the problem with the person, the person’s supervisor or head of the department in question.
+At the request of either party, the supervisor or department head, under whose jurisdiction the matter may fall, may participate.
+Communicating with Student and Employee Accessibility Services at this stage in the process would be an alternative to communicating directly with the party or parties of concern.

-- The Associate Dean or officer hearing the grievance shall conduct an inquiry into the matter as he/she determines is appropriate (the Associate Dean or officer shall have the discretion to appoint an individual or individual(s) to review the matter at his/her behest and render an opinion as to the resolution of the matter) and establish procedures and schedules for inquiry and resolution.
-The Associate Dean or officer will then make a final decision, which will then conclude the matter with such implementation or corrective action as may be prescribed.
+The ADA/504 Compliance Officer hearing the grievance shall conduct an inquiry into the matter as deemed appropriate (the Dean/Officer shall have the discretion to appoint an individual(s) to review the matter and render an opinion as to the resolution of the matter) and establish procedures and schedules for inquiry and resolution.
+The ADA/504 Compliance Officer will then make a final decision, which will then conclude the matter with such implementation or corrective action as may be prescribed.